neoforged/.github/primers/1.21.6/index.md

     - `GlRenderPass`
         - `uniforms` now is a `HashMap<String, GpuBufferSlice>`
         - `dirtSamplers` is removed
+        - `pushedDebugGroups` - Returns the number of groups pushed onto the stack.
+No debug groups must be open for the render pass to be closed.
         - `isScissorEnabled` - Returns whether the scissoring state is enabled which crops the area that is rendered to the screen.
         - `getScissorX`, `getScissorY`, `getScissorWidth`, `getScissorHeight` - Returns the values representing the scissored rectangle.
         - `$ScissorState` - A class that holds a bounding rectangle to render within.
+    - `GlTexture` now takes in an additional integer for the usage
     - `Uniform` is now a sealed interface which is implemented as either a buffer object, texel buffer, or a sampler.
 - `com.mojang.blaze3d.pipeline`
     - `BlendFunction#PANORAMA` is removed